Guides

 Accessing Pro Mode:

-Simply select the "Pro Mode" radio button on the analysis submission form.
-This will reveal the advanced options panel and disable the standard "Guide Your Analysis Track" text area, as instructions will now be provided through the dedicated Pro Mode fields.
+Select the "Pro Mode" radio button in the app.
+This will reveal the advanced options panel and disable the standard "Guide Your Analysis Track" text area, as instructions will now be provided through the dedicated Pro Mode fields and your specific instructions.

 Understanding Pro Mode Options: